MukilanKarthikeyan/CS2340A_Team19/README.md

 Andy is starting Sprint 2 :0
 Alex is starting Sprint 2 :3

-sid checking in Sprint 2
+sid checking in Sprint 2 - Now currently working on changing gender buttons in XML file, and attempting to make all sections of xml file "neater"